faridrashidi/scphylo-tools/examples/reconstruction/README.rst

 Reconstruction
 ^^^^^^^^^^^^^^

-Below is a gallery of examples for :mod:`scphylo.tl`.
+Below is a gallery of examples for reconstructing tumor phylogeny using available tools in :mod:`scphylo.tl`.